pixxlesadmin/OpenCart/README.md

 # Installing and configuring the module

 1. Copy the contents of the httpdocs directory into the root OpenCart directory
-2. Navigate to the Extensions dropdown -> Extensions -> Payment methods -> Cardstream and click 'Activate'
+2. Navigate to the Extensions dropdown -> Extensions -> Payment methods -> Pixxles and click 'Activate'
-3. Navigate to the Extensions dropdown -> Extensions -> Payment methods -> Cardstream and click the 'Edit' button
+3. Navigate to the Extensions dropdown -> Extensions -> Payment methods -> Pixxles and click the 'Edit' button
 4. Enter your MerchantID / Secretkey and update the customer/country code
 5. Select what type of integration you would like to use
 6. Set what status you would like to update an order to once paid